ajlee/alexjameslee/README.md

 - make logo an svg
 - Mobile menu (make it like this across all devices?)
 - Music Social Media Links, and mention Alex Eel
+- Move to Alexander J Lee?
+- Send article to SCDTP